Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Simulation

-Fig. \ref{fig3} shows the maximum cache hit percentage of various schemes under different speeds.
+Fig. \ref{fig3} shows the maximum cache hit percentage of various schemes under different vehicle speeds.
 It can be seen that our scheme is hardly affected by vehicle speed.
 This is because our scheme trains models locally and does not require frequent interaction with RSUs; even when entering a new RSU, it can still immediately upload the content recommendation list that matches VU preferences.
 In addition, we also take into account the mobility characteristics of vehicles to update the cache content.
-CAFR is also hardly affected by changes in vehicle speed, but our scheme has better performance because we train a personalized local LDPM for each VU.
+The cache hit percentage of CAFR gradually decreases as the vehicle speed increases.
+This is because with the rise of vehicle speed, the number of vehicles meeting the requirements of the vehicle selection phase gradually reduces, resulting in fewer vehicles participating in training.
 As vehicle speed increases, the cache hit percentage of FedAvg and AsyFed gradually decreases.
 This is because vehicles leave the RSU too quickly, making it impossible to complete the training.